 The Nike Air Huarache white, black, pink, grey, blue, rose gold, varsity red, green, and hot lava are just some of the oodles of colorways available for this iconic sneaker.
 You can have it as a statement piece when you weave it with your casual and laidback ensembles.
 Or you can exude that sporty, relaxed chic vibe while you show off that gym-honed physique when you merge the Air Huarache by Nike with leggings and a sports bra or track pants and tank tops.

 For the brave ones who are in search for a statement sneaker to match their smart casual and semi-formal attire, might be interested in the Nike Air Huarache all white or the triple black versions.

 These sandal-like sneakers with form-fitting neoprene bootie uppers are relatively priced above the average cost of standard Nike sneakers.
 Among the most affordable range of Nike Air Huarache casual shoes are valued at $110.

 Fit & Sizing

-For a shoe of this kind, basically everything is a notable feature.
+For a shoe of this kind, basically, everything is a noteworthy feature.
 It starts with the rather obvious heel counter that is quite the topic among Huarache loyalists.
 The heel stands out because of the support it gives to runners and sneaker people.
 Because of its size, it is easily a very prominent feature in this shoe.
 The heel has been used as a platform in bringing out the best colors and style of this shoe.